The Complicated History of Fortune Cookies

-Three different men claim to have invented the Chinese fortune cookie, all in California in the early 20th century.
+Three different men claim to have invented the Chinese fortune cookie, and they all lived in California in the early 20th century.

-“As my family was from the nobility, they only considered that invention and introduction of the fortune cookie as a pleasant refreshment to be enjoyed while strolling the garden and enjoying oneself,” Hagiwara’s great-great-grandson, Erik Hagiwara-Nagata, explained.
-“We did not think in business terms of patent or protections as is so common in the present day.”
+"As my family was from the nobility, they only considered that invention and introduction of the fortune cookie as a pleasant refreshment to be enjoyed while strolling the garden and enjoying oneself," Hagiwara's great-great-grandson, Erik Hagiwara-Nagata, explained in a 2008 blog post.
+"We did not think in business terms of patent or protections as is so common in the present day."
 Later on, that lack of a patent posed a problem.

 And finally, Japanese immigrant Seiichi Kito, the founder of Fugetsu-do in Los Angeles's Little Tokyo, also claimed to have invented the fortune cookie in the early 1900s.
 His grandson, Brian Kito, says there is a 1927 article from a California magazine that confirms the fortune cookie was invented by a Japanese American in Los Angeles.
 The plot thickens!

 San Francisco's Court of Historical Review attempted to settle the fortune cookie dispute in 1983.
 During the trial, evidence included a set of round black iron grills that "were originally used by the Hagiwara family to cook the fortune cookies," according to The Los Angeles Times.
 A federal judge determined that the cookie originated with Hagiwara, but plenty of Angelenos still disagree.

 No matter which California city fortune cookies came from, it didn't take long before they were everywhere in America.
 During the early 20th century, Chinese cuisine grew in popularity throughout the U.S., and the cookies came along for the ride.